project-gemmi/gemmi/docs/mol.rst

 ========

-When working with molecular structures it is good to have a basic data from periodic table at hand.
+When working with molecular structures it is good to have a basic data from the periodic table at hand.

 C++
 ---